World of Adventures: Book Collection_03 500 ₸

 Condition: New

 French writer Louis Boussenard is the author of numerous adventure novels that are not inferior to the best works of Jules Verne.
-Their distinctive features: a wealth of imagination, a sense of humor, the romance of distant countries and extensive scientific material.
-“The Diamond Thieves” is the author’s most famous novel, telling about the adventures of three Frenchmen who set off on a deadly journey into the heart of South Africa with the hope of taking possession of fabulous treasures.
+Their distinctive features are: a wealth of imagination, a sense of humor, the romance of distant lands and extensive scientific material.
+"The Diamond Thieves" is the author's most famous novel, telling the story of the adventures of three Frenchmen who set off on a deadly journey to the heart of South Africa in the hope of taking possession of fabulous treasures.

-The story of the Italian writer Raffaello Giovagnoli (1838 - 1915) tells the story of the largest slave uprising in history (74 - 71 BC) led by Spartacus.
-At the center of the work is the image of a fearless fighter who devotes all the strength and passion of his soul to the fight against oppression.
-Spartak dies, but the idea of freedom remains in the souls of forced people.
-The story recreates one of the most interesting, dramatic events-filled pages of the history of Ancient Rome, telling about the morals and life of all layers of slave-owning society.
+The novel by the Italian writer Raffaello Giovagnoli (1838 - 1915) tells the story of the largest slave rebellion in history (74 - 71 BC) led by Spartacus.
+At the center of the work is the image of a fearless fighter who devotes all his strength and passion to the fight against oppression.
+Spartacus dies, but the idea of freedom remains in the souls of enslaved people.
+The story recreates one of the most interesting, dramatic pages of the history of Ancient Rome, tells about the customs and life of all strata of the slave society.

-The first book, published in Roman-Gazeta on the eve of the Great Patriotic War, immediately gained extraordinary popularity for its extraordinary literary skill, intelligent, kind and cheerful wit.
-The book was reprinted and filmed many times, and one reprint occurred even after the author was arrested for a political article (1946).
-Translated and published in English, German, French, Dutch, Danish, Hebrew and other languages.
+The first book, published in "Roman-Gazeta" on the eve of the Great Patriotic War, immediately gained extraordinary popularity for its extraordinary literary skill, intelligent, kind and cheerful wit.
+The book was reprinted and filmed many times, and one reprint took place even after the author was arrested for political reasons (1946).
+It was translated and published in English, German, French, Dutch, Danish, Hebrew and other languages.

-The second book, written in a completely different, philosophical style, was written in places of detention - in Dubravlaga, where the author spent 1947-1954.
-The popularity of the first book helped him get permission to engage in literary creativity in the camp.
+The second book, written in a completely different, philosophical style, was written in places of imprisonment - in Dubravlag, where the author spent 1947-1954.
+The popularity of the first book helped him get permission to engage in literary work in the camp.

 The events take place in the 18th century, during the heyday of England and its struggle for overseas colonies with other powers.
-A fascinating plot and bright characters, adventures in exotic countries and the fight for justice make the novel a bestseller.
-The novel tells about colonial England in the 18th century, about the intrigues of the merciless pirate Giacomo Grelli, who took the name of Sir Frederick Jonathan Ryland, Viscount Chansfield.
+A fascinating plot and vivid characters, adventures in exotic countries and the fight for justice make the novel a bestseller.
+The novel tells about colonial England of the 18th century, about the intrigues of the ruthless pirate Giacomo Grelly, who appropriated the name of Sir Frederick Jonathan Ryland, Viscount Chancefield.

-A pirate ship under the command of Captain Bernardito Luis El Gorra captures a ship in the Indian Ocean with passengers: the heir to the earldom, Fredrick Ryland, who is traveling to England from Calcutta, and his bride Emily Hardy.
-Bernardito's assistant, Giacomo "Leopard" Grelli, appropriates Ryland's documents and comes to England with a new name.
-Emily goes with him as his bride to save her fiancé's life.
+A pirate ship under the command of Captain Bernardito Luis El Gorra captures a ship with passengers in the Indian Ocean: the heir to the earldom, Frederick Ryland, who is traveling to England from Calcutta, and his fiancée Emily Hardy.
+Bernardito's assistant, Giacomo Grelly, nicknamed "The Leopard", appropriates Ryland's documents and comes to England with a new name.
+Emily goes with him as his fiancée to save the life of her fiancé.
 Captain Bernardito and the real Ryland find themselves on a desert island.

-Further action is transferred from one country to another: England, Italy, Spain, the coast of Africa, the North American colonies.
-Among the heroes are Luddites, Jesuits, pirates, slave traders, and Indians.
-It tells about the past of the main characters: Giacomo Grelli turns out to be the illegitimate son of a noble Italian nobleman, and Bernardito is a Spanish grandee who was unfairly convicted, but he escaped, took revenge on his offenders, and then became a pirate.
+The action then moves from one country to another: England, Italy, Spain, the coast of Africa, the North American colonies.
+Among the heroes are Luddites, Jesuits, pirates, slave traders, Indians.
+The story tells about the past of the main characters: Giacomo Grelly turns out to be the illegitimate son of a noble Italian nobleman, and Bernardito is a Spanish grandee who was unfairly convicted, but he escaped, took revenge on his offenders, and then became a pirate.

 №267280